Capitulation of Saldanha Bay

-The capitulation of Saldanha Bay was the surrender to the British of a Batavian expeditionary force sent to recapture the Dutch Cape Colony in 1796.
-In 1795, early in the War of the First Coalition, French troops overran the Dutch Republic which then became a French client state, the Batavian Republic.
-Great Britain was concerned by the threat that the Cape Colony posed to its trade routes to British India.
-It therefore sent an expeditionary force that landed at Simon's Town in June 1795 and forced the surrender of the colony in a short campaign.
-British Vice-Admiral Sir George Elphinstone, then reinforced the garrison and stationed a naval squadron at the Cape Colony to protect it.
+The capitulation of Saldanha Bay was the surrender to the British of a Batavian expeditionary force sent to recapture the Dutch Cape Colony in 1796 as part of the East Indies theatre of the French Revolutionary Wars.
+During the Flanders campaign of the War of the First Coalition, French troops overran the Dutch Republic in December 1794, leading to the latter becoming a French client state known as the Batavian Republic.
+Britain, concerned by the threat that the Cape Colony now posed to British trade with the East Indies, sent an invasion force under Vice-Admiral of the Blue Sir George Elphinstone that landed at Simon's Town in June 1795 and forced the colony's surrender in a short campaign.
+Elphinstone subsequently reinforced the British occupational garrison and stationed a squadron at the colony.

-The Batavian government, not yet aware of the capture of the Cape Colony, but worried by rumors of British attacks against colonies of the Dutch East India Company (which was about to be nationalised because it was virtually bankrupt), decided to send a Batavian Navy squadron to the Dutch East Indies via the Cape Colony in November 1795 and if necessary recapture the latter.
-This force comprised three ships of the line and six smaller vessels under the command of Schout-bij-nacht Engelbertus Lucas Sr. Security regarding the plans was weak and the British knew of the operation before Lucas had sailed.

-The British warned Elphinstone, who further reinforced the Cape Colony.
-Lucas' journey took nearly six months, with his squadron suffering shortages of drinking water leading to a near-mutinous state among his crews.
-On its arrival at the colony, the Batavian squadron anchored in Saldanha Bay to take on fresh water before deciding to abandon the operation and sail to the French base at Île de France in the Western Indian Ocean.
+Though not yet aware of the fall of the Cape Colony, the Batavian government, worried by rumours of British attacks against the Dutch East India Company's colonies, decided to send a Batavian Navy squadron to the Dutch East Indies via the Cape in November 1795.
+The squadron, which was ordered to recapture the Cape Colony if necessary, comprised three ships of the line and six smaller vessels under Schout-bij-nacht Engelbertus Lucas Sr. Security regarding the operation was weak and before Lucas set sail the British government became aware of it and warned Elphinstone, who further reinforced the Cape.
+Lucas' journey took nearly six months, during which his squadron ran low on drinking water, leading to a near-mutinous state among his crews.
+On its arrival at the Cape Colony, the Batavian squadron anchored in Saldanha Bay to take on fresh water before deciding to abandon the operation and sail to the French colony of Isle de France in the Indian Ocean.

-On 15 August 1796 Elphinstone's larger fleet discovered Lucas' squadron and trapped it in the bay.
-Aware that resistance would be futile and with his crews in open revolt, Lucas surrendered unconditionally.
-The ships of the captured Batavian force were taken into the Royal Navy, joining the squadron at the Cape Colony; Elphinstone was later made Baron Keith in recognition of his achievements.
-The Batavian operation did however force the cancellation of a planned British invasion of Île de France.
-Lucas faced a court martial on his return to Holland, but died before it began.
-The main responsibility for the debacle was laid at his feet but his death forestalled a conviction for dereliction of duty.
-All other officers were acquitted.
-The Cape Colony was not attacked again before the end of the war in 1802, when the Treaty of Amiens returned it to the Batavian Republic.
+On 15 August 1796 a larger British fleet under Elphinstone discovered Lucas' squadron and trapped it in the bay.
+Aware that resistance would be futile and with his crews in open revolt, Lucas surrendered unconditionally on 17 August.
+The Batavian ships were commissioned into the Royal Navy, joining the squadron at the Cape Colony; Elphinstone was subsequently made Baron Keith in recognition of his achievement.
+Lucas' operation did however postpone an ultimately cancelled British invasion of Isle de France.
+Lucas faced a court-martial on his return to Holland, but died on 21 June 1797 before it began.
+The main responsibility for the surrender was laid at his feet but Lucas' death forestalled a conviction for dereliction of duty, and the other Batavian officers were all acquitted.
+The Cape Colony was not attacked again before the end of the French Revolutionary Wars in 1802, when the Treaty of Amiens returned it to the Batavian Republic.